Seongmin-Kim-ornl/DQOF/README.md

 ## Key Hyperparameters
 ### DQOF
 - `problem_size`
-  Total number of binary variables in the HUBO problem (typically set to `problem_size`).
+  Total number of binary variables in the HUBO problem.

 - `sub_HUBO_size`
   Size of each sub-HUBO used in the decomposition.

 - `num_sub_HUBOs`
-  Number of sub-HUBOs generated from the full problem.
+  Number of sub-HUBOs generated from the original HUBO problem.

 - `num_parallel`
-  Number of DQAOA instances.
+  Number of DQAOA instances, executed in aprallel.

 - `num_DQAOA_iters`
   Number of optimization iterations for the DQOF solver.

-> Note: The total number of CPU cores or nodes is specified at job submission time
+> **Note:** The total number of CPU cores or nodes is specified at job submission time
 > (e.g., via SLURM) and is not hard-coded in the script.

 ---